-Nissan today confirmed in an email to Motor Trend that it would be bringing U.S. production of the three large vehicles to an end by 2010.
+Nissan today confirmed that it would be bringing U.S. production of the three large vehicles to an end by 2010.
 The vehicles are currently built in the U.S. at the Canton, Mississippi plant.
 Future models of the QX56 and Quest will be built in Japan, but the Armada's future remains in doubt.
 Similar news regarding the QX56 and Armada had been circulating as early as December of last year.

 The missive from Nissan did not rule out a future for the Armada, but its conspicuous absence from the 'future production' list hints strongly at its cancellation or replacement come the end of this generation.
 The reason behind the move is no doubt its calumnious fall from favor in 2008, losing 50.4% against 2007 sales.
 In their place, the new NV-series of commercial vehicles will occupy the Canton plant's capacity.